-- 1. WESELPA will gather the necessary backup for NPS/LCI costs in excess of the CDE Applicable threshold and submit claim files using the Principal Apportionment Revenue Software. - 2.
-The DAT files for these claims will be sent to SBCSS Internal Business Services by October 15th for electronic submission to CDE by October 30th. - 3.
-SBCSS Internal Business will send the submission confirmation back to WESELPA. - 4.
+- 1. WESELPA will gather the necessary backup for NPS/LCI costs in excess of the CDE Applicable threshold and submit claim files using the Principal Apportionment Data Collection (PADC) Revenue SoftwareWeb Application. - Claims will be certified first by the SELPA and then The DAT files for these claims wiby the II be sent to SBCSS Internal Business Services by October 15th for electronic submission to CDE by October 30th. - 3.2.
+SBCSS Internal Business will send the submission confirmation back to WESELPA. - 4.3.
 WESELPA will mail hard copies of the supporting documentation to CDE.